jinjinglow/FirstWord/README.md

 ## Safety Boundaries

-- The app does not diagnose child abuse.
-- It does not confirm abuse, generate criminal accusations, or override professional judgment.
+- The app would only provide recommendations, it does not confirm abuse, generate criminal accusations, or override professional judgment.
-- Raw audio is temporary and deleted after processing.
 - Raw transcripts are held in memory only and are not stored.
 - Recommendations are advisory and always display: "This is a recommendation support tool and does not replace professional judgment."
+- The frontline professionals have the final say on whether the case should be escalated the case.

 ## Prerequisites